How to sound like a true fashionista From A to Z.

 Puffer sleeves: oversized and voluminous sleeves inspired by Renaissance Queens and Christian Lacroix from the 80s.

-Quarter: that part of the shoes that cover the heel (if you really must know…)
+Quarter: that part of the shoes that covers the heel (if you really must know…)

 Resort: market season between fall and spring, available in stores by December.